-Constitutional responsibilities:
+Constitutional responsibilities

-- Local government is responsible for promoting a safe and healthy environment and ensuring the provision of services to communities in a sustainable manner. - National and provincial governments are required by legislation to support and strengthen the capacity of municipalities to manage their own affairs, to exercise their powers and to perform their functions
+- (a) Local government is responsible for promoting a safe and healthy environment and ensuring the provision of services to communities in a sustainable manner.
+The White Paper on Basic Household Sanitation (2001) states that local government plays a central role in integrating programmes to achieve synergistic, participative and decentralized development. - (a) National and provincial governments are required by legislation to support and strengthen the capacity of municipalities to manage their own affairs, to exercise their powers and to perform their functions

-Institution Role Local government • Promotion of health and hygiene education and awareness as well as monitoring of community health through environmental health practitioners (EHPs).
+Government sphere Roles and responsibilities Local government Provision of sanitation services Promotion of health and hygiene education and awareness as well as monitoring of community health through environmental health practitioners (EHPs).
 Ensuring adoption and implementation of an environmentally safe approach to the provision of sanitation.
-Monitoring the impact of sanitation on the environment Creation of an enabling regulatory environment through by- laws Provincial government Support and guide local government to develop the required capacity to prioritise, plan and implement sanitation programmes including H&H Education.
-Promote integrated development and inter-departmental co- ordination Coordinate regional planning and monitor progress Ensure compliance with national policy and norms and standards National government Establish legislation, policies, norms and standards Coordinate and monitor national programmes Provide support to other spheres of government Regulate service provision Intervene where there is a lack of capacity Provide advocacy and guidance
+Monitoring the impact of sanitation on the environment.
+Creation of an enabling regulatory environment through by-laws Taking responsible decisions on levels of service to ensure appropriateness and affordability.
+Provincial government Support and guide local government to develop the required capacity to prioritise, plan and implement sanitation programmes Support local government in achieving their objectives and also ensure local municipalities perform effectively.
+Promote integrated development and inter-departmental co-ordination Coordinate regional planning Ensure compliance with national policy and norms and standards Monitor progress

+Specific roles of local, provincial and national spheres of government in the provision of sanitation

+Government sphere Roles and responsibilities National government Establish legislation, policies, norms and standards Coordinate and monitor national programmes Provide support to other spheres of government Regulate service provision Intervene where there is a lack of capacity Provide advocacy and guidance.